 Sets – Scrooge’s journey takes him all over the English countryside as well as backward and forward in time; but, besides his stately bed, a few stools, and the occasional opening trapdoor, the Blackfriars Playhouse stage remains in its usual, gloriously bare state.
 This allows audience members to conjure Scrooge’s counting house, his schoolroom, Fezziwig’s party, and the Cratchits’ home for themselves.
 Each of our journeys through A Christmas Carol is unique even as we experience the play together.

-Costumes – During our regular seasons, we use contemporary costumes, Elizabethan costumes, and everything in-between.
-But during the holidays, we embrace Dickens’s original setting and our actors wear 19th-century clothes.
+Costumes – During our other seasons, we use contemporary costumes, Elizabethan costumes, and everything in-between.
+During the holidays, we embrace Dickens’s original setting and our actors wear 19th-century clothes.
 We see wealthy Scrooge in his top hat or his nightcap, Bob Cratchit in his long white scarf, and the rich and poor of Victorian England in their finery and rags.
 Audience members from three to ninety-three can easily see which characters to love, which characters to pity, and which characters to fear.

-Doubling – The ASC version of A Christmas Carol has thirty-six characters and the 2012/13 Tempt Me Further Tour has eleven actors.
-Even after adding René Thornton, Jr. as Ebenezer Scrooge, Jake Mahler as Bob Cratchit, and Allison Glenzer as The Ghost of Christmas Past, we have eleven people playing thirty-three parts.
+Doubling – The ASC version of A Christmas Carol has thirty-six characters and the 2014/15 Method in Madness Tour has eleven actors.
+Even after adding Allison Glenzer as the Narrator, we have eleven people playing thirty-five parts.
 But, that’s part of the fun.
 We get the see the frightening Jacob Marley become a jovial partygoer and the downtrodden Beggar Boy become a beautiful, young lady.
 The actors’ faces become familiar and we eagerly wait to see where they’ll pop up next.